 Food – $30/day

 While we don’t necessarily recommend this strategy, food at Tokyo Disney Resort and throughout Japan can be had for cheap.
 Frankly, you could eat at a convenience store for all 3 meals, have perfectly decent food and spend about $15/day.
-Inside of the actual parks, there are some great counter-service options to be had for under $10.
+Inside of the actual parks, there are some great counter-service options to be had for around $10.

 This will vary depending on how often you go and basically whatever you want to spend.
 We spent a good amount of money our first time to Japan but following trips will be significantly less.
 If it’s a first time trip and/or you’re taking kids then the souvenir budget will be larger.
 We always set some sort of budget for both souvenirs and food and then borrow from one or the other depending on what we end up wanting. $50 a person seems more than reasonable but you could go without spending anything here so I didn’t put it up top.